Skip to main content

 " What she was doing was Adharma.
 Punishing a wrongdoer is never Adharma.
 Dharma is not based on gender."
 She seemed satisfied with his answer and smiled.
 He smiled back at her, palms folded.

 In the distance, Rishi Vishwamitra smiled.
 Destiny had spoken.
-He offered Janaka and the Princes of Ayodha a trip to Rishi Gautama's ashrama.
+He offered Janaka and the Princes of Ayodhya a trip to Rishi Gautama's ashrama.
 The eager parties agreed.
 During the journey, they crossed rivers, dangerous forests and clearings.
 Ram noticed how easy the princesses were in their surroundings.
-Urmila walked up behind her sister, " The younger one is quieter than the older one even."
-She seemed displeased that so many times their eyes met, Laxman always shied away.
+Urmila walked up behind her sister, " The younger one is quieter than the older one, even."
+She seemed displeased that, so many times their eyes met, Laxman always shied away.
 Never even smiled or greeted her.

-Reaching Rishi Gautama's ashrama they were greeted by a huge rock.
-Eager, Sita asked " Rishi var, what is this rock?
+Reaching Rishi Gautama's ashrama, they were greeted by a huge rock.
+Eager, Sita asked, " Rishi Var, what is this rock?
 Why is it standing here?"
 Ram had the same question in mind.
-Rishi Vishwamitra narrated the tale of how Indra tricked Ahalya, Gautama's wife to believe he was her husband and thus Gautama accused her of infidelity and turned her into a stone.
-Later when he realized that his wife was not at fault he repented it and blessed her.
+Rishi Vishwamitra narrated the tale of how Indra tricked Ahalya, Gautama's wife, into believing he was her husband, and thus Gautama accused her of infidelity and turned her into a stone.
+Later, when he realised that his wife was not at fault, he repented and blessed her.
 That the touch of a righteous man's foot can bring her back to life.
-Hearing the story the princes and princesses were stunned.
+Hearing the story, the princes and princesses were stunned.
 Urmila had a question in mind, " Why is fidelity so important for humans?
-Demons and animals have more than one partner then why not men?"
+Demons and animals have more than one partner, then why not men?"
 Rishi Vishwamitra responded to the eager group of youngsters before him, " Because our behaviour distinguishes us from animals.
 We are the most advanced creatures of god, we should respect and love only one partner through life, that's humanity."

 " I will always be faithful to one wife," vowed Ram.

 Sita's father noticed this.
 He invited the Prince back to Mithila to try his hand at a bow.
 Whoever stung it would marry Sita.
 However, Ram was unaware of the prize.
-The Princess looked on, her heart pounding in her throat, for she had already chosen him, what if he couldn't tie the bowstring?
+The Princess looked on, her heart pounding in her throat, for she had already chosen him.
+What if he couldn't tie the bowstring?
 He looked into her concerned eyes and lost his concentration for a second as an excited crowd looked on.
-He strung it too tight and the bow broke into two.
-Till then no great warrior could even lift the bow let alone string it, Janaka was happy to hand him his daughter.
+He strung it too tightly, and the bow broke in two.
+Till then, no great warrior could even lift the bow, let alone string it.
+Janaka was happy to hand him his daughter.

 Image result for ram sita